In another browser tab, open a description of the item you are interested in (or the full text of the item).

 You might need to add or change a few fields after adding an item.
-Click on a bibliography entry to make manual changes.
+Click the Edit button (or the item in the bibliography) to make manual changes.

 Click the Remove icon (X) next to a bibliography entry to delete it.
 To start a new bibliography, click Delete All to remove all entries.

 Your bibliography is stored in your browser’s local storage by default.
 You can close the page and return to it later, and your bibliography will still be there— no need to worry about saving your data or logging in.

 Note that if you’re using private/incognito mode in your browser, your bibliography will be deleted as soon as you close the window, so if you choose to use private browsing be sure to periodically use the Link to this version Create box (see below) and save the URL.

 In ZoteroBbib, in the Bibliography panel, click the blue style bar to select one of the default bibliographic styles or click the link saying '9,000+ other styles available...' to search for the bibliographic style you need.

 APA style requires titles to be in sentence case rather than title case.
 When you use APA style, ZoteroBib will partially convert the titles of entries to sentence case for you, but you’ll need to manually edit some entries (see Edit Bibliography Items above) to capitalize proper nouns.
 Also, the first letter of the word following a colon (:) in a title is capitalized:

 Title case: George Washington: A Hero for American Students?